opencog/sensory/DesignNotes-I.md

 the `Describe` functionality discussed and partly implemented here.

-The name `ObjectNode` is consistent with traditional object-oriented prgramming naming conventions: `ObjectNode`s are meant to be stateful classes.
+The name `ObjectNode` is consistent with traditional object-oriented programming naming conventions: `ObjectNode`s are meant to be stateful classes.

 However, since the AtomSpace is designed to be effectively stateless,